 Pate Felts, Co-founder and Chief Financial Officer

 Pate Felts is chief financial officer of the Mattachine Society of Washington, D.C.
 He is a certified public accountant and has served as CFO for a major consulting firm in Washington.
 Felts has also served as Assistant U.S. Trade Representative, and was Chief of Staff to U.S. Senator David Pryor (ret.-Ark).
 Raised in a small farming community in Virginia, Felts brings a unique appreciation for Southern culture and politics to Mattachine’s research, most recently on so-called “conversion therapy” and the “cure” for homosexuality.

 Richard Rosendall, Secretary

-A free-lance author based in Washington,D.C., Rick Rosendall is the President of the Gay & Lesbian Activists Alliance in Washington.
+A free-lance author based in Washington,D.C., Rick Rosendall is a former President of the Gay & Lesbian Activists Alliance in Washington.
 He served as an officer of the original Mattachine Society of Washington, D.C. and played a key role in The Kameny Papers Project preservation of the papers of Dr. Franklin E. Kameny, donated to the Library of Congress.
 Rosendall contributes a weekly column for The Washington Blade.

 Glenn Simpson, Director